SaaS Customer Lifecycle: Complete Guide to Strategy, Stages & Hiring

 • You increase account value with upsells and expansions

-• You turn customers into advocates who generate referrals and trust
+• You turn customers into advocates who generate referrals and trust, turning satisfied users into loyal promoters

 At HookLead, we describe lifecycle marketing as relationship capital.
-Every interaction should build trust and long-term value, not just chase a quick signup.
+Every interaction should build trust and long-term value, fostering customer loyalty and brand loyalty—not just chase a quick signup.

 Lifecycle Marketing vs. Traditional SaaS Marketing